Yocto Kria Support¶

 Updating Default Bitstream¶

-For an example, to update the PL firmware for K26 only, first comment out these the license and source lines in kria-base-firmware.inc
+For example, to update the PL firmware for K26 only, comment out the the license and source lines in kria-base-firmware.inc

 :